mabuchilab/NiceLib/docs/wrapping.rst

     buffer or array of length 32, regardless of what `buflen` is.

 'len=in'
-    Similar to `'len=n'`, except the resulting function accepts an extra ``int`` argument specifying the size of buffer that should be allocated for that invocation.
+    Similar to `'len=n'`, except the mid-level function takes an input argument which is an ``int`` specifying the size of buffer that should be allocated for that invocation.

 'ignore'
     Ignore the argument, passing in 0 or NULL, depending on the arg type.
 This is useful for